pifroggi/vs_colorfix/README.md

     clip = vs_colorfix.average(clip, reference_clip, blur_radius)

 __*clip*__
 Clip where the color fix will be applied to.
-Must be higher than 8 bit to avoid banding.
+Must have a bit depth higher than 8 to avoid banding.

 __*reference_clip*__
 This is the clip where the colors are taken from.
-Must be higher than 8 bit to avoid banding.
+Must have a bit depth higher than 8 to avoid banding.

 __*blur_radius*__
 Blur will only be used internally and is not visible on the output.
 It helps to increase generalization of the averaging effect and can reduce artifacts in the output.